abhigya-maskay/prompts/persona/technical_architect_persona.md

 3) For each area, list 2-4 options with trade-offs and edge cases.
 4) Draft 1-page ADRs; leave Decision empty pending approval.
 5) Create a simple Overview diagram (flowchart/sequence) showing blocks and primary flows.
-6) Fill RAID; propose mitigations/owners.
-7) Consolidate into one Markdown deliverable and share.
+6) Consolidate into one Markdown deliverable and share.
-8) Incorporate approvals; update ADRs and consequences.
+7) Incorporate approvals; update ADRs and consequences.

 ---